kty990/GridEngine/README.md

 ---

-This is a 2D engine developed for ease of use.
+This is a 2D java game engine developed for ease of use.
 The idea behind the engine itself is to allow 'grid-like' snapping for player position, but not require it.
 - There will still be fluid motion available for use.

 ## Table of Contents: